jacekzlowocki/parking-api/README.md

 - db user: postgres
 - password: (see / update `password.txt` file)

-Or if preferred to use existng DB running elswhere:
+Or if preferred to use existng DB running elsewhere:
 - update DB_* env variables in compose.yml for `server` container, if running app with docker
 - provide all the DB_* env variable in the terminal, if running app on the host machine with ``